Trichloroacetic acid

 Trichloroacetic acid (TCA; TCAA; also known as trichloroethanoic acid) is an analogue of acetic acid in which the three hydrogen atoms of the methyl group have all been replaced by chlorine atoms.
 Salts and esters of trichloroacetic acid are called trichloroacetates.

 Synthesis

+Trichloroacetic acid was discovered by Jean-Baptiste Dumas in 1830.

 It is prepared by the reaction of chlorine with acetic acid in the presence of a suitable catalyst such as red phosphorus.
 This reaction is Hell–Volhard–Zelinsky halogenation.